 Regardless of whose insurance company is responsible for paying your repair costs, the first thing that you have to do is make a claim by reporting the accident.

 The next thing that will usually happen is that the insurer will have your car inspected.
-If the car is drivable, you will generally be asked to bring it to the insurer's drive-through inspection station.
+If the car is drivable, you may be asked to bring it to the insurer's drive-through inspection station.
 If the car is not drivable, the insurer will usually have an inspector come to wherever the car is.

 The insurer will then come up with an estimate of the damages.
 This estimate may or may not be enough to pay for the repairs.
 Although the insurer might recommend that you bring the car to a mechanic of its choice, you always have the right to use your own mechanic.

 If you don't like the insurer's final numbers, then the only choice that you have left is to either accept it or file suit.
 If you find yourself in a dispute with an insurance company where a significant amount of money is at stake, it may be worth it to contact an experienced attorney to make sure that your interests are adequately protected.
 Learn more about how an attorney can help after a car accident.